Railroad & Train Accidents Claims

 - Mechanical failures – including broken warning lights

 - Improperly loaded or disproportionate cargo on the train

 - Miscommunications regarding which track is non-operational and which is in use

 - Failure to remedy a dangerous situation, such as a spill, broken seat, or belligerent passenger

 The personal injury attorneys at Basch & Keegan possess the resources and legal skill to handle complex cases arising from train accidents.
 We will thoroughly investigate an accident to identify all liable parties, working to ensure maximum compensation for our clients.

 Train Authorities May Be Liable for Injuries Incurred on Railroad Property

 When you get on and off of a train at a train platform, you are on property controlled by train authorities who operate the rail system you are using.
-If a dangerous condition on that property, such as a neglected spill or cracked pavement, causes you to slip and fall or trip and fall, the train authorities in charge of keeping the property safe may be held liable for your injuries and damages, including compensation for medical treatment, lost wages, and pain and suffering.
+If a dangerous condition on that property – such as a neglected spill or cracked pavement – causes you to slip and fall or trip and fall, the train authorities in charge of keeping the property safe may be held liable for your injuries and damages.
+This includes compensation for medical treatment, lost wages, and pain and suffering.

 If you or a loved one has been hurt in a railroad or train accident, please contact Basch & Keegan today to speak with an experienced personal injury attorney.
 If you are recovering from an injury and cannot travel, we will meet with you in your home or hospital room.